tiger154/emj/README.md

 ```

 ## Referrence
-- Thank you for all great lib contributers
+- Thank you for all great lib contributers, especially for emojionearea which gave me good Idea how to make it better :)

   1) emojione: https://github.com/emojione/emojione
   2) twemoji: https://github.com/mervick/emojionearea